malko/D.js/README.md

 #D.js
-D.js is a tiny implementation of promises/A+ made for nodejs and client-side browser [![Build Status](https://travis-ci.org/malko/D.js.png?branch=master)](https://travis-ci.org/malko/D.js)
+D.js is a tiny implementation of promises/A+ made for nodejs and client-side browser (tested in ie7+, firefox and chrome) [![Build Status](https://travis-ci.org/malko/D.js.png?branch=master)](https://travis-ci.org/malko/D.js)

 If you want to know more about promises/A+ you can visit this page: http://promises-aplus.github.io/promises-spec/